Roland Gift: Acting career

-In 1987, Gift had his first screen role in the film Sammy and Rosie Get Laid, and also appeared in Out of Order the same year.
-In 1990 he did his first stage work, playing Romeo in the Hull Truck Theatre's production of Shakespeare's Romeo and Juliet, a production which had a brief run in the United States at the Staller Center for the Arts.
+Gift had his first screen role in a Clash movie (he was a roadie for them at the time), and also appeared in Out of Order the same year.
+In 1990, he did his first stage work, playing Romeo in the Hull Truck Theatre's production of Shakespeare's Romeo and Juliet, a production which had a brief run in the United States at the Staller Center for the Arts.
 He also appeared as a lounge singer (singing songs that were included in the Fine Young Cannibals' album The Raw and the Cooked) in the 1987 film Tin Men, directed by Barry Levinson.

 In 1989, he appeared in Scandal as Johnny Edgecombe, Christine Keeler's boyfriend.

-In December 1992, he began the first of five appearances as the evil Immortal Xavier St. Cloud in the television series Highlander: The Series, and appeared in a 1993 episode of the Yorkshire Television series Heartbeat (Ser.
-2 Ep 5).
-He also had a small role as the jazz saxophonist Eddie Mullen in the mini-series Painted Lady (1997), starring Helen Mirren, and appeared in the movie The Island of the Mapmaker's Wife (2001).
+In December 1992, he began the first of five appearances as Immortal Xavier St. Cloud in the television series Highlander: The Series, and appeared in a 1993 episode of the Yorkshire Television series Heartbeat (Ser.
+2 Ep 5, Over The Hill).
+He played Ken Marston.
+He also had a small role as the jazz saxophonist Eddie Mullen in the mini-series Painted Lady (1997), starring Helen Mirren, and appeared in the film The Island of the Mapmaker's Wife (2001).

-In 1997, he appeared in a series of commercials to launch BankDirect, an internet and phone based bank.

-In 2020, he starred as Johnny Holloway, an ex-pop star sent to jail, in the BBC Radio 4 musical drama Return to Vegas.
-Gift wrote the play and co-composed the music together with Ben Barson, brother of Madness's Mike Barson).
+In 2020, he starred as Johnny Holloway, an ex-pop star sent to prison, in the BBC Radio 4 musical drama Return to Vegas.
+Gift wrote the play and co-composed the music together with Ben Barson, brother of Madness's Mike Barson.

 Personal life

-Gift has three sisters, Helga, Ragna and Jay, and one brother, Paul.
+Gift has three sisters and one brother.

-One of Gift's two sons, Louis, was a member of an experimental acrobatic circus company called the 'Barely Methodical Troupe', which staged a public performance at the Edinburgh Fringe Festival in 2016.
+He has two sons.
 His wife Louise died in 2019.